darylnauman/100-days-of-code/log.md

 **Thoughts**: Feeling pretty tired from work today and not a lot of sleep last night.
 A few simple but neat concepts.

+### Day 4: May 14, 2019 Tuesday

+**Today's Progress**: Worked through several freeCodeCamp sessions within Basic CSS.
+The main focus was on margins and padding of elements.

+**Thoughts**: Feeling pretty good about the concepts today.
+I'll need to continue to use them to get used to them more.

 ### Day [day]: May [date], 2019 [day of week]